Dr. James Boyd - DVM 1957

-Dr. James Boyd has been posthumously awarded a 2005 Alumni Recognition Award.
+Dr. James Boyd was posthumously awarded a 2005 Alumni Recognition Award.
 He was selected for the award because of his devotion to advancing the profession of veterinary medicine and concern for his community.

-Inez Boyd, his wife, will accept the award in his honor at the banquet for the Nebraska Veterinary Medical Association's annual meeting on Jan.
-24 at the Holiday Inn in Kearney, Nebraska.
+Inez Boyd, his wife, accepted the award in his honor at the banquet for the Nebraska Veterinary Medical Association's annual meeting on Jan.
+24, 2005 at the Holiday Inn in Kearney, Nebraska.

 Born in Plevna, Kansas, Dr. Boyd earned both his undergraduate degree and DVM from K-State, receiving his undergraduate degree in agriculture in 1953 and his DVM in 1957.
 Boyd said the reason Dr. Boyd pursued a DVM was because of a fraternity brother who was in veterinary school.

 Dr. Boyd established the Bellevue Animal Hospital in 1963, and remained there until he sold it in 2003.
 His hospital was the first fully accredited American Animal Hospital Association veterinary hospital in Nebraska.
 As a founding member of the Emergency Animal Clinic for Small Animals, Dr. Boyd also contributed to the Omaha metro area.

 Dr. Boyd passed away in February of 2004 but his spirit lives on.
 One doctor who practiced with Boyd for 23 years recalls his professionalism.
 "He touched so many people's lives by the compassionate care he gave their pets and the compassion he showed them," said Dr. Karen Campbell.
 "He loved being able to figure things out; he was never afraid to try new things.
 He embraced change," Campbell said.
 Boyd said her husband was always anxious to help people and willing to take late night calls.